maxibor/sourcepredict/paper/paper.md

 DNA shotgun sequencing of human, animal, and environmental samples has opened up new doors to explore the diversity of life in these different environments, a field known as metagenomics [@metagenomics].
 One aspect of metagenomics is investigating the community composition of organisms within a sequencing sample with tools known as taxonomic classifiers.
-These taxonomic classifiers, such as Kraken [@kraken], will compute the organism taxonomic composition from the DNA sequencing data.
+These taxonomic classifiers, such as Kraken [@kraken], compute the organism taxonomic composition from the DNA sequencing data.

 In cases where the origin of a metagenomic sample, its source, is unknown, it is often part of the research question to predict and/or confirm the source.
 Using samples of known sources, a reference dataset can be established with the taxonomic composition of the samples, *i.e.* the organisms identified in the samples as features, and the sources of the samples as class labels.